rtCamp/docs.rtcamp.com/rtmedia/addons/photo-tagging/index.markdown

 5. Media author can tag itself to the media.

-6. On mouse over, we can see how tagged to the photo.
+6. On mouse over, we can see who tagged to the photo.

 ## Troubleshooting